qaradasamer/Project-Strada-Server-Pack/README.md

 2. Copy the `packwiz-installer-bootstrap.jar` from the `bootstrap` folder to your instance's `mods` folder
 3. Copy `packwiz-url.txt` to your instance folder (same level as the mods folder)
 4. Launch the game - the bootstrap will automatically download and install all required mods
-5. Optional mods can be installed from the `optional-mods` folder based on your needs
+5. Copy desired resource packs from the `resourcepacks` folder to your instance's `resourcepacks` folder

 ## Auto-Updates
 This modpack uses packwiz for automatic updates.
 When you launch the game:
-1. The bootstrap mod will check for updates
+1. The bootstrap mod will check for updates from: https://raw.githubusercontent.com/qaradasamer/Project-Strada-Server-Pack/main/pack.toml
 2. If updates are available, they will be automatically downloaded
 3. All mods are pinned to specific versions for stability
 4. Updates will only occur when new versions are pushed to this repository